From Brexhaustion to backstop, AP translates Brexit-speak

 LEAVER: A Briton who voted to leave the European Union.
 See also Brexiteer.

-NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU without an agreement setting out what happens next.
+NO-DEAL BREXIT: If Britain and the EU do not finalize a divorce deal, Britain will cease to be an EU member without an agreement setting out what happens next.
 A no-deal Brexit would rip up the rules that govern ties between the U.K. Many businesses say that would cause economic chaos.

 PROROGATION: Suspending a session of Parliament without dissolving it.
 Johnson’s move to do this will keep Parliament away for five weeks in the run-up to the Brexit deadline.
 He says this is necessary to set out his government’s future policies, but opponents believe he is trying to reduce the amount of time available for debate and legislation that could block a no-deal Brexit.